-Chairman Isakson, Chairman Takano and distinguished members of the committees on Veterans Affairs, my name is Lourdes E. Alvarado-Ramos, President of the National Association of State Directors of Veterans Affairs (NASDVA) and Director of the Washington State Department of Veterans Affairs.
+Chairman Moran, Chairman Takano, Ranking Member Tester, Ranking Member Roe and distinguished members of the committees on Veterans Affairs, my name is John Hilgert, and I serve as the President of the National Association of State Directors of Veterans Affairs (NASDVA) and as the Director of the Nebraska Department of Veterans' Affairs.

 NASDVA is comprised of the State Directors of Veterans Affairs for all fifty States, the District of Columbia, and five territories: American Samoa, Guam, Northern Mariana Islands, Puerto Rico and the Virgin Islands.
-Here with me today are General Les Beavers, NASDVA Executive Director, and former Commissioner of the Kentucky Department of Veterans Affairs and John Hilgert, Director of the Nebraska Department of Veterans' Affairs and NASDVA Senior Vice President.
-We are honored to present the collaborative views of our association.
+Here with me today are - John Scocos, NASDVA Executive Director, and former Secretary of the Wisconsin Department of Veterans Affairs, and Tom Palladino, Executive Director, Texas Veterans Commission and NASDVA Senior Vice President.

-States are multidimensional service providers to Veterans.
-The State Departments of Veterans Affairs (SDVAs) serve at the intersection of local communities and the federal government as a nexus for community partners other State Agencies and any other interested party.
-SDVAs as a whole, are second only to the U.S. Department of Veterans Affairs (VA) and our role within this system continues to grow.
-Our mission includes advocating for all our nation's Veterans, their family members and survivors to access their earned federal and state benefits.
-The State Departments of Veteran Affairs (SDVAs) provide services in the following areas: advocating for Veterans' access to VA Healthcare (including mental health); filing disability claims and appeals on behalf of Veterans; administering and operating State Veterans Homes and Veteran Cemeteries; connecting women, minority, LGBTQ and rural Veterans to needed services; and acting as the State Approving Agency for GI Bill use.
+States and Territories continue to increase their role as multidimensional service providers to Veterans.
+The State Departments of Veterans Affairs (SDVAs) promote "whole-of-state" approaches making State government efficient, effective, and customer focused.
+Second only to the U.S. Department of Veterans Affairs (VA) in providing services, SDVAs are service providers, service coordinators, connectors, and conveners creating an expanding hub at the intersection of local communities and the federal government.
+Our mission includes advocating for all our nation's Veterans, their family members, and survivors, to access earned federal and state benefits.
+The State Departments of Veteran Affairs (SDVAs) advocate for Veterans' access to VA Healthcare (including mental health); filing disability claims and appeals on behalf of Veterans; administering and operating State Veterans Homes and Veteran Cemeteries; connecting women, minority, LGBTQ and rural Veterans to needed services; and acting as the State Approving Agency for GI Bill use.
+Beyond these core missions, the role of SDVAs continues to grow.
+State Departments of Veterans Affairs are being asked to serve as "one stop shops" to coordinate, connect, and convene teams to address veteran employment, economic empowerment, and whole health and wellness.
+To be successful, States will need to tighten the linkages with the USDVA, their fellow State agencies, and their local communities.

-The SDVAs support the establishment and operation of Veteran Treatment Courts; support community efforts to end and prevent Veteran Homelessness; award grants to local governments and non-profit organizations that provide assistance to Veterans; and assist service members with transition and employment services.
-Furthermore, SDVAs often serve in helping Veterans in ways that may not fit into any established program.
-To this point, SDVAs are well positioned and often have the capacity to assist the VA in the development and deployment of new programs and initiatives.
-The combined services that SDVAs provide tend to have a much broader connection to our nation's Veterans than those who are currently enrolled and utilizing
+Examples of these linkages in action include SDVA support for the establishment and operation of Veteran Treatment Courts; support for local community efforts to end and prevent Veteran Homelessness; the awarding of grants to local governments and non-profit organizations that provide assistance to Veterans; and assist service members with transition and employment services.
+SDVAs often serve in helping Veterans in ways that may not fit into any established program.
+To this end, SDVAs are well positioned and often have the capacity to assist the VA in the development and deployment of new programs and initiatives.

-VA services.
 Despite constrained State budgets, States collectively contribute over \$10 billion each year in service to our nation's Veterans and their families.
-NASDVA, through its Member States and Territories, is the single organization outside of the VA that serves and represents all of America's nearly 20 million Veterans.1
+NASDVA, through its Member States and Territories, is the single organization outside of the VA that serves all of America's nearly 20 million Veterans.

-Delivery of meaningful services and support is often best coordinated at the local level.
-To this end, as governmental agencies, SDVAs are tasked and held accountable by our respective Governors, State Boards or Commissions.
+Given that SDVAs are tasked and held accountable by our respective Governors, State

+Boards or Commissions, we are well positioned to deliver efficient, effective, and veteran focused services.
 SDVAs are responsible for addressing the needs of our Veterans irrespective of age, gender, era of service, military branch or circumstance of service.
-On a daily basis, State Directors and their staffs are confronted with unique situations in caring for all Veterans and their families.
+State Directors and their staffs are confronted with unique situations in caring for all Veterans and their families on a daily basis and coordinated at the local level.
 However, SDVAs cannot do this important work alone.